lderames/Sales-Report-Dashboard/README.md

 # Tools Used

-The dahsboard was built using the following technologies
+The dashboard was built using the following technologies

 - 📊 Power BI Desktop - Main data visualiztion tool for report creation.
 - 📁 Power Query - Data transformation and cleaning layer for reshaping and preparing data.